Cyfrin/aderyn/reports/report.md

 ## L-37: Potentially missing inheritance for contract.

 There is an interface / abstract contract that is potentially missing (not included in) the inheritance of this contract.
-If that's not the case, consider using the same interface instead of defining multiple identical interfaces.

 <details><summary>3 Found Instances</summary>